pmdevita/Beatrice/docs/user_guide.md

 - `splatgear watches` - List your currently registered gear watches
 - `splatgear delete <id>` - Delete a watch associated to that ID (you can find your IDs from the `watches` command).

-Currently, the watches and delete commands are unfinished, so be careful or just bother the bot admin to finish this up.

 ## Basic

 Some basic commands Beatrice has.
 These were mostly written as tests and are mostly in-character.